sfc-gh-pneedleman/snowflake-streamlit-table-updater/README.md

 # snowflake-streamlit-table-updater
 CRUD on a Snowflake table via Streamlit

+Update: JAN-2024:
+Streamlit in Snowflake (SiS) has been upgraded to v1.26 in Public Preview.
+Due to this. the experimental Dataframe editor is no longer experiemental.
+There are two versions of the SiS code withih the directory; one for pre v1.26 and another for 1.26+.

 As of v1.19, Streamlit enables a Dataframe editor.
 This is an awesome feature but only natively works with Python.
 This streamlit app add integration with Snowflake , and could be modified for other DBs as well.
 The code for the experimental data frame was signigiantly changed as part of v1.23.
 This codebase *only supports 1.23+*

 More info on the streamlit Dataframe editor here: